Hazelnuts 101: A guide to growing hazelnuts in New Zealand

-Hazelnuts are still a niche product in New Zealand but they have the potential to be the country’s main nut crop and you won’t meet anyone who loves them more than hazel researcher and grower Murray Redpath.
+Hazelnuts are still a niche product in New Zealand but they have the potential to be the country’s main nut crop.
+You won’t meet anyone who loves them more than hazel researcher and grower Murray Redpath.

 Commercial varieties: Whiteheart, Barcelona, Tonda Romano, Tonda di Giffoni

 In-shell varieties for market: Butler, Campanica, Ennis, Lansing

 Best growing areas: potentially nationwide, but most crops currently mostly planted in Canterbury, Coastal Otago and Southland